JakeLi2001/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 1. Project Proposal: Organize project tasks into milestones, classify tasks using the PACE (Plan, Analyze, Construct, Execute) workflow, and identify relevant stakeholders.
     - Deliverables: Project proposal
 2. Preliminary Data Investigation: Inspect, organize, and prepare the data for analysis.
-Also create a executive summary to communicate important findings/insights.
+Summarize findings in executive summary
-    - Deliverables: Preliminary data investigation (Jupyter Notebook), executive summary
+    - Deliverables: Preliminary data investigation in Jupyter Notebook, executive summary.
-3.
+3. Exploratory Data Analysis: Explore, structure, clean, analyze, and visualize data.
+Use Tableau to create visuals and executive summary to help non-technical stakeholders engage and interact with the data.
+    - Deliverables: EDA in Jupyter Notebook, visualizations in Tableau, executive summary

 [Back to TOC](#label-table-of-contents-toc)